-(\$ in thousands) Nine Months Ended September 30, Variance 2012 vs. 2011 2012 2011 \$ % Cash used in operating activities \$ (5,192) \$ (7,551) \$ 2,359 31%
+Nine Months Ended September 30, Variance 2012 vs. 2011 (\$ in thousands) 20 12 2011 \$ % Cash used in operating activities \$ (5.192) \$ (7.551) \$ 2,359 31%

 Cash used in operating activities decreased by \$2.4 million in the nine-month period ended September 30, 2012 compared to the same period of 2011.
 This was primarily due to a \$2.2 million decrease in our level of operating losses and from changes in our working capital requirements caused by the timing of product shipments to our customers.
-This timing of large orders can cause large fluctuations in the amount of cash required for operations on a quarterly basis.
+This timing of large orders can cause large fluctuations in the amount of cash required for operations on a quarterly basis

 The fluctuations in working capital are impacted by the timing of product orders and shipments.
 In the nine-month period ended September 30, 2012, we saw a decrease of approximately \$77,000 in inventory as inventory levels declined primarily due to timing of product delivery on MIS projects.
 Our receivables increased by \$6.5 million since December 31, 2011, reflecting the higher revenue levels and a higher proportion of revenues that were recognized toward the end of the reporting period.
 Our prepaid expenses and other assets increased by \$1.0 million since December 31, 2011, due to prepayments required on supplier purchase orders for inventory required to fulfill infrastructure solutions sales orders.
 These uses of funds were offset by an increase in deferred revenue of \$3.1 million since December 31, 2011.
-These increases reflect timing of customer deposits and advance payments related to the timing of our large CPS and infrastructure solutions sold and by the timing of product delivery relative to our reporting periods, and that such volatility in sources and uses of funds will continue based upon growth of our CPS and infrastructure solutions businesses.
+These increases reflect timing of customer deposits and advance payments related to the timing of our large CPS and infrastructure projects.
+We anticipate that cash provided by (used in) operations will fluctuate significantly based upon the volume and size of our CPS and infrastructure solutions sold and by the timing of product delivery relative to our reporting periods, and that such volatility in sources and uses of funds will continue based upon growth of our CPS and infrastructure solutions businesses.